 📊 Our Test Results:

-- 💰 Pricing: ClickUp starts at $7/user/month vs Zendesk’s $55/agent/month — ClickUp wins
+- 💰 Pricing: ClickUp starts at $7/user/month; Zendesk’s pricing starts at $55/agent/month — ClickUp wins

-- 🤖 AI Features: ClickUp Brain manages tasks; Zendesk AI resolves 80%+ support tickets — Tie (depends on use case)
+- 🤖 AI Features: ClickUp Brain manages tasks; Zendesk AI resolves 80%+ support tickets — Tie

-- 🔌 Integrations: Zendesk offers 1,300+ apps vs ClickUp’s 1,000+ — Zendesk wins
+- 🔌 Integrations: Zendesk has 1,300+ apps; ClickUp has 1,000+ — Zendesk wins

 Overview

-Here’s everything I found.
+Here’s the full comparison of what I found.

 What is ClickUp?